ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/01-basic-BSTs.md

 2, 32, 37, 24, 40.
 ::::

+BST nodes are very similar to linked list nodes, but instead of just one child they have up to two children.

+    class BSTNode of K and V:
+        key: K           // the key that are used for looking up values
+        value: V         // the value associated with the key
+        left: BSTNode    // the left subtree, initially null
+        right: BSTNode   // the right subtree, initially null

-Here is a class declaration for the BST Map:
+Here is a datatype declaration for the BST Map:

-    class BSTMap implements Map:
+    datatype BSTMap of K to V implements Map:
-        BSTMap():
-            this.root = null
+        root: BSTNode = null
-            this.treeSize = 0
+        size: Int = 0

-    class BSTNode:
-        BSTNode(key, value):
-            this.key = key      // the key that are used for looking up values this.value = value  // the value associated with the key this.left = null    // the left subtree, initially null this.right = null   // the right subtree, initially null

 ### Invariants